elazarl/elazarl.github.io/bootsequence.md

     0x0010: 0x72	0x76	0x65	0x72	0x2e	0x73	0x6f	0x26
     0x0018: 0x6a	0x61	0x76	0x61	0x2e	0x73	0x6f	0x20

-Let's move on to load the actual loader.
+Let's move on.
+Now `boot16.S` would load OSv's loader from disk.

 We have a problem here.
 On the one hand, we need to be in real mode in order to use `int 0x13h` and access the disk with the BIOS.
 On the other hand, we need to be in protected mode in order to access more than the first 1 MB of memory.
-What `boot16.S` does, is, it uses the GDT in order to switch between protected and real mode.
-It would switch to real mode, fetch a few KB from the disk, move to protected mode, and copy them to memory.
+What `boot16.S` does, is, switch to real mode, fetch a few KB from the disk, move to protected mode, and copy them to memory, back to real mode, rinse and repeat.

-Let's see how the GDT is configured
+In order to do that, we have to have a GDT that supports both 16-bit and 32-bit segments.
+Let's see how the GDT is configured:

     gdt:
     .short gdt_size - 1